SDEs with no strong solution arising from a problem of stochastic control: Approximating SDEs have no strong solution

-We first observe that the squared radius process can be rescaled to a squared Bessel process, as defined in Definition 1.1 of \cite[Chapter XI]{revuz_continuous_1999}.
+We first observe that the squared radius process of a solution of \eqref{eq:SDE-approx} can be rescaled to a squared Bessel process, as defined in Definition 1.1 of \cite[Chapter XI]{revuz_continuous_1999}.
 We will show that the event of returning to the origin before leaving the domain satisfies the following zero-one law.
 For $\lambda \leq \frac{\sqrt{2}}{2}$, $X^\lambda$ returns to the origin with probability zero; for $\lambda > \frac{\sqrt{2}}{2}$, $X^\lambda$ returns to the origin with probability one.
 The critical value $\lambda = \frac{\sqrt{2}}{2}$ corresponds to the $2$-dimensional squared Bessel process, which has the same law as the squared radius process of a $2$-dimensional Brownian motion.
+This remark plays an important role in the study of uniqueness of multi-dimensional martingales with given marginals in \cite{PaRoSc22}.